-As Barbara Brownie observes in her article ‘The Mystery of Abandoned Clothing‘, there’s always personal, cultural and social meaning in clothing left behind, whether it’s in war or peace: below left: a child’s shoe in among shoes discovered at Auschwitz, 1945 and right, artist, Pam Longobardi, sitting amongst lifejackets of Syrian refugees.
+As Barbara Brownie observes in her article ‘The Mystery of Abandoned Clothing‘, to the PHD of Professor Naomi Braithwaite at Nottingham Trent University where she explores how shoes come to be, there’s always personal, cultural and social meaning in clothing left behind, whether it’s in war or peace: below left: a child’s shoe in among shoes discovered at Auschwitz, 1945 and right, artist, Pam Longobardi, sitting amongst lifejackets of Syrian refugees.

 Pam worked in Mytilini, a vibrant city on the island of Lesvos, where greek people work with Afghan Iraqi, Syrian and African refugees (a project called Lesvos Solidarity) and fire up others, like Yannis Varoufakis, to change the current economic system by sharing his social confidence that things can work differently and better for more people, more of the time.